| | |

 Meltaway Cookies

-Meltaway cookies are one of my all-time faves!
-They’re the only kind of sandy texture—food or otherwise (if you’ve ever been to the beach with kids, you know what I mean)—that I actually want in my mouth.
-Soft, buttery, and so delicate they practically vanish when you take a bite.
+Meltaway cookies are one of my all-time fave cookie recipes!
+Soft, buttery, a little sandy and so delicate they practically vanish when you take a bite.
 It’s really a weird cookie, but it’s so dang good!
-Plus, meltaway cookies are ridiculously easy to make, which is exactly the kind of recipe I can get behind.
+Plus, meltaway cookies are ridiculously easy to make, which is exactly the kind of cookie recipe I can get behind with 6 crazy kiddos running around my kitchen.

 How to make Meltaway Cookies